 Over medium eggs are cooked on one side until the white sets then turned over and allowed to cook longer than an over easy egg, until the yolk begins to solidify a little bit.
 This means it should still have some runny yolk, and most folks prefer a lot of it, but its okay for part of the yolk to have gone a little solid.

 In diners, over medium is probably the most popular way to order fried eggs.
 In reality, if you order over medium in crowded diners you end up getting something more like an over easy, but perhaps a little more brown.
-So if you want sometime that sounds like the over easy I described, but you are unsure about the restaurant, you may want to order over-medium.
+So if you want sometimes that sounds like the over easy I described, but you are unsure about the restaurant, you may want to order over-medium.
 The yolk may be a little more solid than you wanted, but some runny yolk is probably better than a lot of runny white.
 Over medium eggs are cooked until the white is set on one side and then flipped and cooked for about 1 minute more.

-Over hard, which is sometime called over well, is a fried egg turned over and cooked until the yolk is solid.
+Over hard, which is sometimes called over well, is a fried egg turned over and cooked until the yolk is solid.
 It is likely that the whites will have taken on some brown crispiness, especially along the edges.
 Since you can cook an over hard egg on higher heat than a sunny side up egg, it is possible to achieve this white browning effect without the white being too rubbery.
 The same thing goes, to some extent, for over medium.
 Some people go berserk over egg whites that are brown and which have started to crisp, but others, like me, like the texture.
 Over hard eggs are cooked until set on one side and then flipped and cooked until both the whites and yolk are fully set and hard.

 Over hard eggs are a way of eating fried eggs that is beyond me.
 I cannot forgo a runny yolk in my fried eggs because there is nothing like sopping up the yolk with your toast.